transdigiware/blockchain/vscode-extension.md

 - Windows 10, Linux, or Mac OS are currently the supported operating systems.
 - [VS Code version 1.38 or greater](https://code.visualstudio.com/){: external}.

+- [VS Code version 1.38 or greater](https://code.visualstudio.com/){: external}, or version 1.40 or greater if you want to use Fabric v2.x Lifecycle.

 - [Docker version v17.06.2-ce or greater](https://www.docker.com/get-started){: external}.
 - [Docker Compose v1.14.0 or greater](https://docs.docker.com/compose/install/){: external}.
 - If you are developing Go smart contracts, you need to install [Go version v1.12 or greater](https://golang.org/dl/){: external}.
+- If you are developing Go smart contracts, you need to install [Go version v1.12 or greater](https://golang.org/dl/){: external}.
+Note that if you are using Fabric v2.x, you will need Go version v1.13 or higher instead.
-- If you are developing Node smart contracts, you need to install [Node v8.x or v10.x and npm v6.x or greater](https://nodejs.org/en/download/){: external}.
+- If you are developing Node smart contracts, you need to install [Node ^10.15.3 or ^12.15.0 and npm v6.x or greater](https://nodejs.org/en/download/){: external}.

 Considerations if you are developing Java smart contracts: